How to Make a Crystal Elixir Safely

 Expected Results

 A finished elixir is clear, odorless (or carries only the faint scent of the preservative), and tastes like the source water with a slightly softer mouthfeel.
 People use a few drops under the tongue, in a glass of drinking water, in tea, in a bath, or as a room spray.
-The energetic effects are subtle and personal — most users report a noticeable shift in mood or focus within 10 to 20 minutes when using a safely prepared elixir from a stone they have a relationship with.
+Users within the tradition often describe a noticeable shift in mood or focus shortly after use.
+The effect is subjective by design — there is no double-blind data behind it.
 Treat the experience as supportive rather than curative.

 Common Mistakes